A-Dadani/ATEEK/README.md

 **FrontEnd:** Dart / Flutter<br/>

 ## Note
-The raw flutter code and the build are in the `_public` directory.
+- The raw flutter code and the build are in the `_public` directory.
 [Install the flutter SDK](https://docs.flutter.dev/get-started/install) and feel free to browse edit or build the code!
+- Credentials for the test account are
+  - Email: `test3@gmail.com`
+  - Password: `S3crettt`